okbob/plpgsql_check/README.md

 ## Assigning string to refcursor variable

-PostgreSQL cursor's and refcursor's variables are enhaced string variables that holds unique name of related portal (internal structure of Postgres that is used for cursor's implementation).
+PostgreSQL cursor's and refcursor's variables are enhanced string variables that holds unique name of related portal (internal structure of Postgres that is used for cursor's implementation).
 Until PostgreSQL 16, the the portal had same name like name of cursor variable.
 PostgreSQL 16 and higher change this mechanism and by default related portal